farm-ng/amiga-dev-kit/website/docs/examples/multi_client_subscriber/README.md

 This is example shows how to create a multi client application that can be subscribed concurrently to different services.

+You can either run this example directly on a brain by `ssh`'ing in, or use your local PC.
+To successfully run this example, ensure that a [**farm-ng brain**](/docs/brain/) running the Canbus and Filter services.
+Your local PC should be either connected to the same local network as the brain or linked to it through tailscale.

 ### 1. Install the [farm-ng Brain ADK package](/docs/brain/brain-install)

 ### 2. Install the example's dependencies